-HTML and XML documents contain data that is surrounded with tags, but that is where the similarities between the two languages end.
+XML and HTML documents contain data that is surrounded with tags, but that is where the similarities between the two languages end.
+In XML, the tags define the structure and meaning of your data — what the data is.
 In HTML, the tags define the look and feel of your data — the headlines go here, the paragraph starts there, and so on.
-In XML the tags define the structure and meaning of your data — what the data is.

 When you describe the structure and meaning of your data, you make it possible to reuse that data in any number of ways.
 For example, if you have a block of sales data and each item in the block is clearly identified, you can load just the items that you need into a sales report and load other items into an accounting database.
 Put another way, you can use one system to generate your data and mark it up with XML tags, and then process that data in any number of other systems, regardless of the hardware platform or operating system.
 That portability is why XML has become one of the most popular technologies for exchanging data.